Vonage/vonage-php-sdk-core/README.md

 $client->getFactory()->set(\PSR\Log\LoggerInterface::class, $logger);
 ```

-**ENABLING DEBUGING LOGGING HAS THE POTENTIAL FOR LOGGING SENSITIVE INFORMATION, DO NOT ENABLE IN PRODUCTION**
+**ENABLING DEBUGGING LOGGING HAS THE POTENTIAL FOR LOGGING SENSITIVE INFORMATION, DO NOT ENABLE IN PRODUCTION**

 ## Test Suite